-We believe the role of DEP officials should be to help the Town and residents navigate the Shoreland Zoning Ordinance, and not use their position to try to invalidate permits granted to residents several years earlier, while allowing other residents to repeatedly violate the regulations.
-The many recent decisions made by Mr. Kalinich should have a profound impact on how we interpret shoreland zoning rules, grandfathering, and permitting moving forward, if we are all held to the same standards.
-However that is not what happened in our case and will likely not happen for most residents.
-A two-tiered system is just not acceptable.
+We believe the role of DEP officials should be to help the Town and residents navigate the Shoreland Zoning Ordinance.
+All residents should be held to the same standards; however, that is not what happened in our case and will likely not happen for most residents.
+Apparently, only a select few benefit from a two-tires system.

-There needs to be some improved oversight to protect residents from these types of questionable decisions.
+There needs to be some oversight to protect residents from these types of questionable decisions.

 Below are some examples of questionable decisions: